 1. You must have a high school diploma or a General Education Development (GED) Certificate or demonstrate the Ability to Benefit (based on results of the CCM administered test).

-2. You must be accepted for admission to CCM as a full-time student in a degree seeking or an approved certificate program.
+2. You must be accepted for admission to CCM in a degree seeking or an approved career pathway certificate program.
 Additionally, student's enrolled for non-credited courses and/or audited course credits, are not eligible to receive financial aid.
 Exception - Developmental and ESL course work are eligible to receive financial aid up to 30 non-credit hours only, as prescribed by the College.

 The following are eligible Certificate programs:

 3. Full-time (12 or more crs. per term) and part-time (3-11 crs. per term) enrolled students may receive federal financial aid.
 The colleges financial aid eligible terms are: Fall (late-start included), spring and summer.
 All State of New Jersey programs require full-time attendance with the exception of the Tuition Aid Grant (TAG) for which half-time (6-11 crs. per term) students may be eligible.